renaissance-publishing/renaissance/content/chapters/26-items.md

 Brigandine armor is one among several varieties of armors that make use of *metal plates* to improve protection.
 Brigandine armor consists of small, oblong metal plates riveted to the outside of a leather garment.
-Brigandine armor provides improved protection over mail, while being cheap and easy to produce—although it still requires access to good-quality steel plates, and the highest-quality armors still require those plates to be fitted to the wearer.
+Brigandine armor provides improved protection over mail, while being cheap and easy to produce — although it still requires access to good-quality steel plates, and the highest-quality armors still require those plates to be fitted to the wearer.

 Brigandine armor is in wide use in the Commonwealth.
 It became the standard armor for the Commonwealth's armies more than 180 years ago; only within the last 30 years as the Commonwealth begun to replace brigandine armor with solid plate even for its common soldiery.